KunningTang1/P3T-Net-for-3D-large-image-transfer/README.md

 The code and an example dataset for result reproduction can be found at https://zenodo.org/records/13766393.

-Step to run the code for result reproduction:
+Steps to run the code for result reproduction:

 1. The example dataset is located in the file "Testingdata".